aleshaleksey/fansys23/09-races.md

 - Speed increase to climb, walk, or swim speed by 5ft.
   - A single template level can increase climb, walk or swim speeds by no more than 15ft.
 - Remove the "ageing" necessity.
-- Gain one of the following senses: "Keen senses: Smell", "Keen senses: Hearing").
+- Gain one of the following senses: "Keen senses: Smell", "Keen senses: Hearing".

 #### Two template points: